Strong listening skills are very important during early childhood and can easily be developed through fun activities and games.

 Following oral directions to draw a picture is not an easy activity, but it’s a great way to build listening skills in early childhood.

-It requires children to listen carefully, concentrate, filter out distractions, remember what the adult has said, process the directions in their minds, and then put those instructions into practice on the paper.
+It requires children to listen carefully, concentrate, filter out distractions, remember what the adult has said, process the directions in their minds, and then put those instructions into practice on paper.

 This is also a good activity to practise at home with your child.
 All you need to get started are paper and pencils/crayons.